 This is the second post addressing the issues raised by the New York Times and Pro Publica article, Blood Will Tell.
 In the previous post, I addressed the fact that Joe Bryan was not a typical defendant.
 He had everything going for him, but he was still convicted.
 The first lesson was that the same thing could happen to you, or a member of your family.

 The second lesson is one that not everyone will agree with me on.
-Those who don’t agree, most likely have no experience with the criminal justice system.
+Those who don’t agree, most likely don't have any experience with the criminal justice system.
 If you ask any defense lawyer with more than a few years experience they will tell you that there are some cases where the defendant has the burden to prove they are innocent.

 This happens most often in murder cases.
-You know an offense has been committed, because someone is dead.
+You know an offense has been committed because someone is dead.
 The question is usually who did it.
 It’s human nature to want an answer; "we don’t know" is not good enough.
-While it may be enough in other cases, the psychological pressuer in murder cases is to solve them.
+While it may be enough in other cases, the psychological pressure in murder cases is to solve them.
 You can sometimes win murder cases by putting forth another suspect.
 Jurors can accept the fact that they may not able to choose between alternate suspects.
 A viable suspect can be enough to create reasonable doubt.
-Where the choice is "we’re not sure the State has met it’s burden, but we don’t know who else it could be," a guilty verdict often follows.
+Where the choice is "we’re not sure the State has met its burden, but we don’t know who else it could be," a guilty verdict often follows.

 The second hurdle was the lack of physical evidence.
 The crime scene was gruesome, and the assailant would have been covered in blood.
 Yet, there was no evidence of blood outside the bedroom.
 Perhaps most important, there was no evidence of blood in the car that would have been used to get back and forth to Austin.
 A car he would not have had time to clean before he found out his wife had been found dead.